-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEAR ENDED AUGUST 31, 2021
+CHAPEL HILL INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED JUNE 30, 2022

-Budget
+A. Budget

-The official budget was prepared for adoption for the General Fund, Debt Service Fund, and the National School Breakfast and Lunch Program.
+The official budget was prepared for adoption for all Government Fund Types.
 The budget was prepared in accordance with accounting practices generally accepted in the United States of America.
-The following procedures are followed in establishing the budgetary data:
+The following procedures are followed in establishing the budgetary data reflected in the basic financial statements:

-- a.
-Prior to August 21 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year.
-The operating budget includes proposed expenditures and the means of financing them. - b.
-A meeting of the Board is then called for the purpose of adopting the proposed budget after ten days' public notice of the meeting has been given. - c.
-Prior to the beginning of the fiscal year, the budget is legally enacted through passage of a resolution by the board.
+- 1. Prior to June 20 of the preceding fiscal year, the District prepares a budget for the next succeeding fiscal year beginning July 1.
+The operating budget includes proposed expenditures and the means of financing them. - 2.
+A meeting of the Board is then called for the purpose of adopting the proposed budget after ten days' public notice of the meeting has been given. - 3.
+Prior to July 1, the budget is legally enacted through passage of a resolution by the Board.